Battle of Chancellorsville: May 3: Fredericksburg and Salem Church

 As Lee was savoring his victory at the Chancellorsville crossroads, he received disturbing news: Maj.
 Gen. John Sedgwick's force had broken through the Confederate lines at Fredericksburg and was headed toward Chancellorsville.
 On the night of May 2, in the aftermath of Jackson's flank attack, Hooker had ordered Sedgwick to "cross the Rappahannock at Fredericksburg on the receipt of this order, and at once take up your line of march on the Chancellorsville road until you connect with him.
 You will attack and destroy any force you may fall in with on the road."

-Lee had left a relatively small force at Fredericksburg, ordering Brig.
+Lee had left a relatively small force at Fredericksburg, ordering Maj.
 Gen. Jubal Early to "watch the enemy and try to hold him."
 If he was attacked in "overwhelming numbers," Early was to retreat to Richmond, but if Sedgwick withdrew from his front, he was to join with Lee at Chancellorsville.
 On the morning of May 2, Early received a garbled message from Lee's staff that caused him to start marching most of his men toward Chancellorsville, but he quickly returned after a warning from Brig.
 Gen. William Barksdale of a Union advance against Fredericksburg.

 At 7 a.m. on May 3, Early was confronted with four Union divisions: Brig.
 Gen. John Gibbon of the II Corps had crossed the Rappahannock north of town, and three divisions of Sedgwick's VI Corps—Maj.
 Gen. John Newton and Brig.
 Gens.
 Albion P. Howe and William T. H. Brooks—were arrayed in line from the front of the town to Deep Run.
 Most of Early's combat strength was deployed to the south of town, where Federal troops had achieved their most significant successes during the December battle.
 Marye's Heights was defended by Barksdale's Mississippi brigade and Early ordered the Louisiana brigade of Brig.
 Gen. Harry T. Hays from the far right to Barksdale's left.